Gorilla (song): Composition and lyrical interpretation

-"Gorilla" is an arena-rock, soft rock, and rock song.
+"Gorilla" is an arena-rock, soft rock, pop rock, and rock song.

 The track opens with a stark, insinuating beat and Mars's bleating vocals.
 As it progresses, monstrous drums burst.
 A guitar, a piano, keyboards and a backbeat are also part of the instrumentation.
 The song features jungle noises in the background along with a pop hook.
 According to the digital sheet music, the song was composed in common time and in the key of B minor with a tempo of 70 beats per minute.
 Mars's vocals range spans from the low note of B3 to the high note of A5.

 Billboards magazine reviewer, Jason Lipshutz, called the track "an ambitious...sex jam".
 It is often noted that "Gorilla" is a song rich of instruments that create a 1980s sound similar to Prince's, with the keyboards overwhelming the instrumental backbeat.
 On the song, Mars performs multiple high-range falsettos.
 Matt Dihel for Rolling Stone said that the recording features a "thundering, Def Leppard-huge thump and risqué subject matter".

 The song has gained attention due to its explicit lyrics.
 The song begins with the lyrics "I got a body full of liquor and a cocaine kicker", during the song "a slew of f-bombs" can be heard, and varied graphic descriptions such as: "You got your legs up in the sky with the devil in your eyes / Let me hear you say you want it all" and the chorus "You and me, baby, making love like gorillas!".
 Overall, the lyrics portray the subject of having a "romantic evening" of making love like wild animals (gorillas), despite being high from cocaine and drunk from liquor.
 On September 11, 2013, The Daily Telegraph reported that Dannielle Miller, co-founder of Enlighten Education, decided to appeal to mainstream radio in order to ban "Gorilla", due to its sexual and violent lyrics towards women.